 As at 30th March 2020, in line with current restrictions, all face to face groups have been suspended.

-“Peer Support the Autistic Way” is a new project at Autism Tasmania.
-The project aims to provide meaningful ways for adults on the autism spectrum to connect with each other.
+“Peer Support the Autistic Way” is a project that aims to provide meaningful ways for adults on the autism spectrum to connect with each other.

 Here is an update on the project so far:

-• The research phase has enabled us to get a clear understanding of best-practice guidelines for running a peer-support service
+- The research phase gave us a clear understanding of best-practice guidelines for running a peer-support service;

-• We surveyed autistic Tasmanians to find out more details about the types and locations of groups that are wanted
+- We surveyed autistic Tasmanians to find out the types and locations of groups that are wanted;

-• The project team is writing manuals that will support new autistic-led groups.
+- We are writing handbooks which will support new autistic-led groups.

 Peer support group for parents.
 Monthly, 10:30am – 12:30pm